 Myth: My dog never leaves the garden, so they can’t contract parasites

 Truth: Just because your dog prefers the comforts of your home, doesn’t mean they’re not at risk.
 Simply eating contaminated grass or licking shoes can cause contamination.
 Furthermore, we as humans can unknowingly bring parasites who’ve hitched a ride on our clothing into our homes.
 Parasites like fleas are very resilient, and can lay dormant in our carpet and furniture for months before jumping onto a passing dog.
 Safeguard your dog’s health by ensuring they’re always protected against the parasites in your neighbourhood.

 Myth: Humans can’t contract parasites from dogs

 Truth: Most commonly, humans will contract parasites from their dogs through contact with contaminated faeces, which seems unlikely but happens more often than we think!
-Infections can also be transmitted through saliva, coming in contact with areas that pets relieve themselves in, or something as harmless as getting close for a snuggle.
+Infections can also be transmitted through saliva, contact with pet toileting areas or even direct contact such as getting in close for a cuddle.

 Now that you know the truth…

 Whether they’re an indoor or outdoor pet or whether it’s summer or winter, the best way to avoid your dog contracting parasites is to regularly provide them with a combination of flea, tick and worming treatments for complete protection.

 Treating your dog for parasites helps keep every member of your family healthy and safe from an infection so stay on top of their prevention routine with products from Petbarn.